 The configurations discussed above are generally considered the simplest correlators with non-trivial kinematics in defect CFTs.
 However, there is another canonical setup that has so far received little attention: correlators of one bulk and two defect operators.
 This configuration is particularly interesting in the context of the Wilson-line defect CFT, as it depends on just one spacetime cross-ratio and one R-symmetry variable for half-BPS operators.
 In contrast, two-point functions of bulk operators rely on two spacetime cross-ratios and one R-symmetry variable, while four-point functions of defect operators depend on one spacetime cross-ratio and two R-symmetry variables.
-To date, bulk-defect-defect correlators have been explored primarily in scalar theories with line defects [37], with some insights drawn from locality constraints [38, 39] and conformal block expansion [40, 41].
-In the context of the Wilson-line defect CFT, the localization machinery has been developed in [43] for calculating these correlators exactly in a special kinematic limit.
-This setup is represented in Figure 1.
+To date, bulk-defect-defect correlators have been explored primarily in scalar theories with line defects [19], with some insights drawn from locality constraints [41, 42] and conformal block expansion [43, 44].
+The kinematics studied in [41, 42] is analogous to the one of two-point functions in CFT on real projective space studied in [47, 48].3 In the context of the Wilson-line defect CFT, the localization machinery has been developed in [49] for calculating these correlators exactly in a special kinematic limit.
+The setup is represented in figure 1.